starofrainnight/pywinio/README.rst

 This library used MIT license which already descripted in LICENSE.txt

-WinIO library's license descripted in WINIO-LICENSE.txt
+WinIO library's license descripted in LICENSE-WINIO.txt